ArnaoutLab/diversity/README.md

 #### Similarity from array or dataframe

 First we load the [Palmer penguins dataset](https://github.com/allisonhorst/palmerpenguins) (see [Gorman, Williams, and Fraser, 2014](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0090081) for more details).
-To simplify our examples, we have preprocessed the dataset to include only four features for the three penguin species (Adelie, Chinstrap, and Gentoo).
+To simplify our examples, we have preprocessed the dataset to include only the means of four features for the three penguin species (Adelie, Chinstrap, and Gentoo).

 ```python